cesehub/cesehub/README.md

 The URL of your cesehub repository on github should look like `https://github.com/<your account name>/cesehub/`.
 There is a button **Clone or download**.
 Click it and copy the URL of **Clone with HTTPS** to get `<your-repo-url>` which will be used later.

-Please open your termial application of your machine, and type in the following command:
+Please open your termial application of your machine, and type the following command:

 ```
 git clone <your-repo-url>
 ```

 `<you-repo-url>` is the URL you just got on your github page.
-The `git` command needs to be installed in your system.
 Now you should see a folder named **cesehub** on your local machine.
 This local repository is associated to your remote github fork.
 You could share the remote URL to the others.
 We called this is a "staging site".

 Finally, clone the source code directly from the cesehub upstream: